learninglab-dev/the-resources/data/work/audiopeaks.md

 - natural language processing library
 		- use [https://wordnet.princeton.edu/documentation](https://wordnet.princeton.edu/documentation)
 		- find synonyms of a word entered
-		- pick a certain number of words that are associated with mthe airtle gifs
+		- pick a certain number of words that are associated with the airtable gifs
-		-
+		-  have a form in gif machine where it asks you to describe a gif using multiple choice (this is when it might be fun to have a web app of some kind?), send those adjectives to airtable too
+		- search the synonyms of an input word for any that match the adjectives in airtable
+		- if it matches, pull out one at random of the gifs associated with that adjectiv e
+		- have a function that enables you to see the available adjectives in slack?
 - writing script that sends something to Airtable through Amazon
 - build a slack command